Policing priorities for Hertsmere set for next three months

 “I’d thank people for taking the time to let us know what issues they would like us to focus on.
 If we know about it, we can work to tackle it.

 “Whilst these are reviewed every three months, you can let us know at any time if there’s an emerging issue in your area.

-“It’s important to note that some comments we receive are about things that aren’t police matters, such as parking and litter, however we do pass these comments to our partner agencies, such as Hertsmere Borough Council so that they are aware and can look to tackle them.”
+“It’s important to note that some comments we receive are about things that aren’t police matters, such as most parking-related issues and litter, however we do pass these comments to our partner agencies, such as Hertsmere Borough Council so that they are aware and can look to tackle them.”